This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Connector makes sense for your use case.

 - You are building internal tools or prototypes

-Do not use the PHP Wrapper if:
+Do not use the PHP Connector if:

 - You require fine-grained request control